 Improve digestion and improves bowel movements

 Phew, what a relief!
 The fibre-rich cabbage builds up roughage to regulate bowel movements.
 The fibre also prevents the bad cholesterol from being absorbed into the blood, making it a go-to veggie to bring LDL down.

 Full of vitamin K

 Vitamin K is a fat-soluble vitamin playing a crucial role to promote good health.

 The two main sub-sub vitamins of this vitamin are Vitamin K1 and K2.
 Both are essential for good health and important for blood clotting.
 Vitamin K2 and B12 are gut-friendly working magic where it is a must.
 Whereas Vitamin E helps in great skin, hair, and delayed ageing.

 The list of cabbage benefits can go on and on.
 So here is the bottom line you need to remember:

 - As it is easy on the digestive system, it is a good veggie to be had when your system is in a weak mode.
 Avoid eating it raw if you have a digestion problem.
-Best is to blend it in your soup.
+The best is to blend it in your soup.